-During the 1990–91 cycle, NCES worked with the Office of Indian Education to add an Indian School Questionnaire to SASS, and it has remained a part of the SASS ever since.
-This questionnaire explores the same school-level issues that the Public and Private School Questionnaires explore, allowing comparisons among the three types of schools.
+During the 1990–91 cycle, NCES worked with the Office of Indian Education, now called the Bureau of Indian Education (BIE), to add an Indian School Questionnaire to SASS, and it remained a part of SASS through 2007–08.
+This questionnaire explored the same school-level issues that the Public and Private School Questionnaires explore, and allowed comparisons among the three types of schools.

-Due to the relatively few numbers of these schools, all schools funded by the Bureau of Indian Affairs are included as part of the public sector in the 2007–08 SASS.
+Due to the relatively few numbers of these schools, all schools funded by the Bureau of Indian Affairs were included as part of the public sector in the 2007–08 SASS.
 For more details on sampling, see the Methods and Procedures page.

 |Public Schools:||SASS surveyed traditional public schools and public charter schools, including school districts, schools, principals, teachers and, library media centers.
-Public charter schools, state-run schools, schools that are the only school in a district, and BIE (formerly, BIA) schools receive a questionnaire that contains both school-level and district-level items.
+Public charter schools, state-run schools, schools that are the only school in a district, and schools funded by the Bureau of Indian Affairs receive a questionnaire that contains both school-level and district-level items.
 The public school data are reliable at the national, regional, and state levels.
 Public charter school data are reliable at the national and regional level.

-|Private Schools:||Private school data are collected on schools, principals, and teachers.
+|Private Schools:||Private school data were collected on schools, principals, and teachers.
 Private school data are reliable at the national, regional, and affiliation levels.

 For more information about the survey content, including PDF files of the questionnaires and descriptions of each type of questionnaire, go to the Questionnaires page.

 The purpose of the Teacher Follow-up Survey (TFS) is to determine how many teachers remained at the same school, moved to another school, or left the profession in the year following the Schools and Staffing Survey (SASS) administration.
-The 2008–09 TFS was administered to a sample of teachers who completed the SASS in the previous year.
-The majority of the TFS is a web-based survey, but it also has paper component.
+First conducted in the 1988–89 school year, the TFS is administered to a sample of teachers who completed SASS in the previous year (e.g., 1987–88).
 The 2008–09 TFS was different from any previous TFS administration in that it was a primarily web-based survey and also served as the second wave of the Beginning Teacher Longitudinal Study.
 Because of this, the 2008–09 TFS consists of four questionnaires.
 Two are for respondents who were first-year public school teachers in the 2007–08 SASS and two are for the remainder of the sample.
 Within those two groups, there is one questionnaire for teachers who left teaching since the previous SASS (Former Teacher Questionnaire) and another for those who are still currently teaching either in the same school as last year or in a different school (Current Teacher Questionnaire).
-The additional data collected of beginning public school teachers are not included on the 2008–09 TFS data files but can be found in the BTLS dataset.
-The topics for the Current Teacher questionnaire include teaching status and assignments, ratings of various aspects of teaching, information on decisions to change schools, and ratings of various strategies for retaining more teachers.
-The topics for the Former Teacher questionnaire include employment status, ratings of various aspects of teaching and their current jobs, and information on decisions to leave teaching.
-The questionnaires for each round of TFS are available online and can be downloaded from the Questionnaires page.
+The additional data collected of beginning public school teachers are not included on the 2008–09 TFS data files but can be found in the BTLS Restricted-Use Data file.
+The 2012–13 TFS returned to the traditional structure, without any longitudinal component, but was also primarily web-based.

 Three federal laws protect the confidentiality of all individually identifiable information collected by NCES–authorized surveys, of which SASS is one: the National Education Statistics Act of 1994, as amended, the Privacy Act of 1974, and the Computer Security Act of 1987.
 In particular, the Education Sciences Reform Act of 2002, as amended, prohibits any of these activities: